-On today’s date in 1737, iron ore was smelted for the first time in Canada on the banks of the St. Maurice River, upstream from Trois-Rivières, Que.
+On today’s date in 1737, iron ore was smelted in Canada for the first time.

-In 1742, after bankruptcy was filed, the state took over the forges before it was handed over to Britain with the Treaty of Paris, but since 1735 and until the mid-1830s, these forges were considered North America’s most technologically advanced ironworks; however, they were also the continent’s oldest-operating blast furnace.
-By the time it closed in 1883, it had become obsolete.
+Since 1735 and until the mid-1830s, these forges were considered North America’s most technologically advanced ironworks; however, they were also the continent’s oldest-operating blast furnace.
+By the time it closed in 1883, it was obsolete.

 In 1932, the Dominion of Newfoundland issued a 24-cent stamp (Scott #210) celebrating its own iron industry in the Bell Island area.

 Printed by Perkins, Bacon and Co., the light-blue stamp had its design reused on another 24-cent Newfoundland stamp (SC #241) that depicted King George VI, whose coronation took place on the date of issue, May 12, 1937.

 Lastly, in 1943, Newfoundland reissued this design on another 24-cent stamp (SC #264).
 Printed by Waterlow and Sons, this stamp was part of the “Definitive Re-Issues” series.

 The Forges du Saint-Maurice became a National Historic Site of Canada in 1973, marking the 100th year since its closure.